 - Understanding how eQTLs work by looking across eQTL studies, cell types, and regulatory element data

-Barbara Engelhardt, an assistant professor, joined the department in 2014 from Duke University where she had been an assistant professor in Biostatistics and Bioinformatics and Statistical Sciences.
+Barbara E. Engelhardt, an associate professor, joined the Princeton Computer Science Department in 2014 from Duke University, where she had been an assistant professor in Biostatistics and Bioinformatics and Statistical Sciences.
 She graduated from Stanford University and received her Ph.D. from the University of California, Berkeley, advised by Professor Michael Jordan.
 She did postdoctoral research at the University of Chicago, working with Professor Matthew Stephens, and three years at Duke University as an assistant professor.
 Interspersed among her academic experiences, she spent two years working at the Jet Propulsion Laboratory, a summer at Google Research, and a year at 23andMe, a DNA ancestry service.
 Professor Engelhardt received an NSF Graduate Research Fellowship, the Google Anita Borg Memorial Scholarship, and the Walter M. Fitch Prize from the Society for Molecular Biology and Evolution.
-She also received the NIH NHGRI K99/R00 Pathway to Independence Award.
-Professor Engelhardt is currently a PI on the Genotype-Tissue Expression (GTEx) Consortium.
-Her research interests involve statistical models and methods for analysis of high-dimensional data, with a goal of understanding the underlying biological mechanisms of complex phenotypes and human diseases.
+As a faculty member, she received the NIH NHGRI K99/R00 Pathway to Independence Award, a Sloan Faculty Fellowship, and an NSF CAREER Award.
+Professor Engelhardt’s research interests involve developing statistical models and methods for the analysis of high-dimensional biomedical data, with a goal of understanding the underlying biological mechanisms of complex phenotypes and human disease.